Parks and Recreation

 Provide input on new pavilion at Leslie Park

 The Community Action Network (CAN) has donated a pavilion for use at Leslie Park.
 Ann Arbor Parks & Recreation staff studied three options for placement and asked for your feedback.
 Based on feedback, and further analysis, the pavilion will be placed just south of the basketball court.
 Rainwater from the pavilion will be collected to be used for the Food Forest at Leslie Park.
 We are currently in the process of putting together a bid package, and anticipate construction happening this fall.
+If you have any questions, please contact Adam Fercho, Park Planner & Landscape Architect at [email protected].
+The image below is the selected option.

 Dr. Harold J. Lockett Park Playground Improvements

-For questions or comments about the project, please contact Adam Fercho at [email protected], or by calling 734.794.6230 ext.
-42549.
+For questions or comments about the project, please contact Adam Fercho at [email protected], or by calling 734.794.6230 x42549.

 For more information on the Ann Arbor Parks and Recreation ADA Transition Plan, please visit our accessibility website:

-Updates on the ADA Transition Plan will be posted here, in our weekly e-newsletter, and on social media.
+Updates on the ADA Transition Plan will be posted here, in our weekly e-newsletter and on social media.
 If there are any questions about the ADA Transition Plan, please contact Adam Fercho, Park Planner at [email protected].